jimmy6DOF/SIFT3DXYZ/readme.md

-# Angell.fund README
+# Sift3d.xyz README FILE

-This repo is for managing the https://angell.fund/ page.
-The fund is an upcoming effort to incubate and fund metaverse founders who leverage and contribute towards open standards for Metaverse interoperability.
+This repo is for managing the https://sift3d.xyz/ splash page using a combination of Three.JS and the Flow Immersive embedded Data Story Telling platform.

+The Page was provided under an Open Source repo developed by those credited below.
+Changes should be applied to the /src folder after cloning the project.

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).